Default mode network: Criticism

 Some have argued the brain areas in the default mode network only show up together because of the vascular coupling of large arteries and veins in the brain near these areas, not because these areas are actually functionally connected to each other.
-Support for this argument comes from studies that show changing in breathing alters oxygen levels in the blood which in turn affects DMN the most.
+Support for this argument comes from studies that show changes in breathing alters oxygen levels in the blood which in turn affects DMN the most.
 These studies however do not explain why the DMN can also be identified using PET scans by measuring glucose metabolism which is independent of vascular coupling and in electrocorticography studies measuring electrical activity on the surface of the brain, and in MEG by measuring magnetic fields associated with electrophysiological brain activity that bypasses the hemodynamic response.

 The idea of a "default network" is not universally accepted.
 In 2007 the concept of the default mode was criticized as not being useful for understanding brain function, on the grounds that a simpler hypothesis is that a resting brain actually does more processing than a brain doing certain "demanding" tasks, and that there is no special significance to the intrinsic activity of the resting brain.